luci/luci-go/lucicfg/doc/README.md

 * **builder**: a builder to add, see [luci.builder(...)](#luci.builder).
 Can also be a reference to a builder defined in another project.
 See [Referring to builders in other projects](#external_builders) for more details.
 * **short_name**: a shorter name of the builder.
 The recommendation is to keep this name as short as reasonable, as longer names take up more horizontal space.
 * **category**: a string of the form `term1|term2|...` that describes the hierarchy of the builder columns.
 Neighboring builders with common ancestors will have their column headers merged.
 In expanded view, each leaf category or builder under a non-leaf category will have it's own column.
-The recommendation for maximum densification is not to mix subcategories and builders for children of each category.
+The recommendation for maximum density is not to mix subcategories and builders for children of each category.
 * **console_view**: a console view to add the builder to.
 Can be omitted if `console_view_entry` is used inline inside some [luci.console_view(...)](#luci.console_view) declaration.